chirag127/YouTube-AI-Master---Browser-Extension/README.md

 ## Credits

-Built with Gemini AI, Invidious, SponsorBlock, DeArrow, and other open-source projects.
+Built with Gemini AI, SponsorBlock, DeArrow, and other open-source projects.